AliaxDev/CRUD-MySQL-NODEjs/README.md

 # COMMONjs-MySQL-NODEjs 😀

-##Simple application with MySQL CRUD in Node.js, with user authentication using the passpor-local dependency and bcryptjs to encrypt passwords.
+## Simple application with MySQL CRUD in Node.js in common.js, with user authentication using the passport-local dependency and bcryptjs to encrypt passwords.
 Creating views with the Handlebars templating engine and styles with Boostrap 5.3

 ## Getting Started